-There will be three Do Not Call (DNC) Register messages (e.g.SMS/MMS) and fax message telemarketing messages, individuals may regist numbers with any or all of the DNC Registers for f expire, unless they withdraw their registrations of
+There will be three Do Not Call (DNC) Registers created for voice calls, text messages (e.g.SMS/MMS) and fax messages.
+To opt out of unsolicited telemarketing messages, individuals may register their Singapore telephone numbers with any or all of the DNC Registers for free.
+Their registration does not expire, unless they withdraw their registrations or terminate their numbers.

-If your organisation would like to send telemark three means, before doing so, you will need to:
+If your organisation would like to send telemarketing messages via any or all three means, before doing so, you will need to:

-- check the relevant register(s) before sending telemarker in - provide contact information about the organisation who sen of the telemarketing messages within the message; and - ensure the calling line identity is not concealed or
+- check the relevant register(s) before sending telemarketing messages; - provide contact information about the organisation who sent or authorised the sending of the telemarketing messages within the message; and - ensure the calling line identity is not concealed or withheld (for voice calls).

-If you have obtained the individual's clear and ur or other accessible form to receive telemarketing voice calls, text messages or fax messages from so regardless of whether he/she is registered wit
+If you have obtained the individual's clear and unambiguous consent in written or other accessible form to receive telemarketing messages specifically through voice calls, text messages or fax messages from your organisation, you may do so regardless of whether he/she is registered with the DNC Registry.

-The DNC registry, however, does not cover mess such as service calls or reminder messages ser services bought by the individual.
-Telemarke commercial nature that target businesses are registry provisions.
+The DNC Registry, however, does not cover messages sent for other purposes, such as service calls or reminder messages sent by organisations to render services bought by the individual.
+Telemarketing calls or messages of a commercial nature that target businesses are also excluded from the DNC Registry provisions.

-For more information on the exclusion of market provisions, please refer to the Eighth Schedule o
+For more information on the exclusion of marketing messages under the DNC provisions, please refer to the Eighth Schedule of the PDPA.